-Scientist Hiromitsu Nakauchi is the first researcher in Japan to receive permission from the government to create animal embryos that contain human cells human-animal chimeras and transplant them into surrogate animals for gestation, as explained in an article in the journal Nature .
+Scientist Hiromitsu Nakauchi is the first researcher in Japan to receive permission from the government to create human-animal embryos, that contain human cells, and transplant them into surrogate animals for gestation, (to create human-animal chimeras) as explained in an article in Nature .

-Could be possible obtain mature organs formed entirely of human cells?
+Could be possible obtain mature organs from human-animal embryos?

 Human-animal hybrid embryos have already been created in other countries such as the United States, but their birth has never been allowed, interrupting the animal’s pregnancy.
 Nakauchi’s experiments are the first to be approved under the new Japanese rules by a committee of experts in the Science Ministry, with final approval expected next month.